VillagerUnknown/ImmortalVillagers/README.md

 Prevents villagers from taking damage, dying, and turning into zombies or witches.

+The general idea of this mod is to help you prevent the villager life-cycle from ending.

+It includes optional features that allow you to convert villagers in various ways.
+Turn a normal villager into a nitwit with a stupid stick, educate a nitwit by giving them a book, or convert witches to villagers like you would a zombie villager.

+Since this mod prevents villagers from dying, you might not always be satisfied with their trades.
+That's why this mod also includes an optional feature to cycle all of a villager's trades with a configurable named Emerald or Emerald Block.
+An Emerald Block will reset all of a Villager's trades while an Emerald will only reset the last trades unlocked.

 **Features**

 * Villagers cannot die and can optionally "respawn" at the closest bed.